sdras/night-owl-vscode-theme/README.md

 This is my first foray into creating a theme, so if you see something amiss, please feel free to [file an issue](https://github.com/sdras/night-owl-vscode-theme/issues)!
 I'm sure there are things I missed.

+If you use [the VS Code Babel extension](https://marketplace.visualstudio.com/items?itemName=mgmcdermott.vscode-language-babel), you may see some inconsistencies in color for JSX, that's not coming from this theme.

 Any relevant changes for each version are documented in the changelog.
 Please update and check the changelog before filing any issues, as they may have already been taken care of.

 This palette was inspired in part by Material Palenight [Theme](https://marketplace.visualstudio.com/items?itemName=whizkydee.material-palenight-theme), and the accessibility idea was inspired in part by Solarized [Themes](http://ethanschoonover.com/solarized)